-As a jockey he rode 31 Group/Grade 1 winners including two renewals of the Derby at Epsom before the inevitable day came where his substantial frame made it impractical for him to make the weight required to ride on the Flat.
+As a jockey he rode 30 Group 1 winners including two renewals of the Derby at Epsom before the inevitable day came where his lengthy frame made it impractical for him to make the weight required to ride on the Flat.

-While he was still just 22 years old when that day arrives, he had already been playing a major role as a trainer under his father Aidan O’Brien’s name on Owning Hill, with him being given all the credit for the success of Ivanovich Gorbatov in the JCB Triumph Hurdle at the Cheltenham Festival in 2016.
+While he was still just 22 years old when that day came, he had already been playing a major role as a trainer under his father Aidan O’Brien’s name on the family farm in Owning, with him being given all the credit for the success of Ivanovich Gorbatov in the Triumph Hurdle at the Cheltenham Festival in 2016.

-Joseph sat down with Kevin Blake of attheraces.com to discuss his National Hunt team for the upcoming season.
+With the Group 1 winners Latrobe and Iridessa leading his string into the 2019 campaign, Joseph sat down with Kevin Blake from attheraces.com to discuss his Flat team for the upcoming season.